 Tickets for Taste of the Nation Portsmouth will go on sale May 1, 2014!

 The 2014 Taste of the Nation Portsmouth will be held on Wednesday, June 25, 2014 at The Strawbery Banke Museum.
-This year's Taste promises to be the best yet, featuring incredible food and drink from the top restaurants and brewers on the Seacoast, a fabulous silent auction with rare items and experiences, a VIP lounge, and a live band so you can dance the night away!
+This year's Taste promises to be the best yet, featuring incredible food and drink from the top restaurants and brewers on the Seacoast, a fabulous silent auction with rare items and experiences, a VIP lounge, and music so you can dance the night away!
 Tickets to Taste of the Nation Portsmouth can be purchased at www.strength.org/Portsmouth.

 Share Our Strength Seacoast—fighting childhood hunger on the Seacoast and beyond since 1994.